 - Provide maps of trails or walking paths in the area.

 - Provide an on-site fitness space or discount memberships at local gyms.

 - Offer on-site fitness opportunities such as group glasses.

 - Provide showers, locker rooms, inviting stairwells and walking paths.

 - Provide incentives for participating in physical activity or weight management activities.

 - Include family members in activities that promote physical activity like wellness challenges.

 - Go!
 Vermont – Promoting active and green commuting at the workplace

-For more information, download the Outcome Three section of the toolkit!
+For more information, download the physical activity section of the toolkit!

 Breastfeeding employees who are returning to work outside the home need appropriate space and adequate time to express breastmilk.
 This right is protected by Vermont law.